Gluten-Free Corn Dogs

 Whisked egg, milk, and oil mixture for gluten-free corn dog batter.

-• Make the batter: Pour the wet ingredients into the dry ingredients and stir until just combined.
-Batter should be thick; if too thick to coat the hot dogs smoothly, stir in up to 2 tablespoons additional buttermilk (30 g).
+• Make the batter.
+Pour the wet ingredients into the dry and stir until just combined.
+The batter should be thick but pourable.
+If it's too thick to coat a hot dog smoothly, stir in up to 2 tablespoons more buttermilk.

 A bowl of smooth, golden gluten-free corn dog batter ready for dipping hot dogs.